 We are in the process of expanding our services and network to continental Europe which has recently begun the process of deregulation of its telecommunications markets.
 We currently hold a Class-4 switched voice telephone license in Germany, an L34.1 switched voice license in France and a voice services license in Switzerland.
-According to the International Telecommunications Union, in 1997, the German telecommunications market generated approximately \$46.1 billion in revenues and the French telecommunications market generated approximately \$26.9 billion in revenues.
-Our international gateway switch in Paris recently became operational, and by the end of the second quarter of 2000, our network in Europe is expected to include the Frankfurt international gateway switch which is currently operational, and up to 11 additional switches in various countries.
-Through the TelePassport/USFI acquisition, we acquired a base of small business customers in Germany to whom we provide reorigination services, establishing a platform for our expansion into that market.
+According to the International Telecommunications Union, in 1996, the German telecommunications market generated approximately \$44.6 billion in revenues.
+By the end of the second quarter of 2000, our network in Europe is expected to include the Frankfurt international gateway switch which is currently operational, a second international gateway switch in France which is currently being installed and is expected to be operational by the end of the second quarter of 1999, and up to 11 additional switches in various countries.
+Through the TelePassport/USFI acquisition, we acquired a base of small business customers in Germany to whom we provide reorigination services, establishing a platform for the our expansion into that market.
 Additionally, we have opened our first continental European sales office in Frankfurt and are in the process of building a direct sales force and engaging independent sales agents to market our services.